izzuddinxcii/flutter-be/README.md

 ![Screenshot](https://i.postimg.cc/HsrtGnC4/Simulator-Screen-Shot-i-Phone-14-2022-12-06-at-10-21-01.png)

-This screen will have all user with all the data.
+This screen will have all users with all the data.

 User avatar source pulled from Gravatar.

 To refresh for new data, just pull down the page.
-Red trashbin button on upper right will detele the user.
+The red trashbin button on the upper right will delete the user.

 #### Roadmap